caseyyoungflesh/dotfiles/README.md

  * `~/.bash_profile` used to source other dotfiles
  * `~/.bash_prompt` used to change shell prompt.
 Designed to be used with [Solarized Dark theme](http://ethanschoonover.com/solarized).
  * `~/.exports` used to set environment variables
- * `~/.aliases` used to set aliases for shell commands.
+ * `~/.aliases` used to set aliases for shell commands and functions.
 NOTE: some commands in `.aliases` depend on GNU coreutils for the bash shell.
 Install with macports or [homebrew](https://apple.stackexchange.com/questions/69223/how-to-replace-mac-os-x-utilities-with-gnu-core-utilities).
- * `~/.functions` used to set functions (similar to aliases but can take arguments)
  * `~/.path` used to extend `$PATH` (**on local machine but not in repo**)

 For git: